finndigital/para/README.md

 # Para

-Para is a simple grid system developed for use internally at [finn](http://www.finncomms.com) and borrows heavily from the thinking of our good friend [@csswizardry](http://www.twitter.com/csswizardy)
+Para is a simple grid system developed for use internally at [finn](http://www.finncomms.com) and borrows heavily from the thinking of our good friend [@csswizardry](http://www.twitter.com/csswizardy) creator of [inuit css](www.github.com/csswizardy/inuit) and [csswizardry-grids](http://www.github.com/csswizardry/grids).

 Para adds basic grids to your project as a compass extension.